SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ```

-Now we suggest using the Spec20 way because it will give your presenters consistency with the core presenters of Spec
+Now we suggest using the Spec way because it will give your presenters consistency with the core presenters of Spec
 and it will make them easier to collaborate.